When you can get a refund

 - buy the wrong colour.

-You are always entitled to a refund if a consumer guarantee is not met.
+You are always entitled to a refund, repair or replacement if a consumer guarantee is not met.
+The remedy you're entitled to will depend on whether the issue is major or minor.

 Businesses will usually give you a refund in the same way that you originally paid them.
 This might be cash, cheque, money order or electronic transaction.
 They won’t give you the refund in cash unless that’s how you paid them.